gyt1112017/third_assginment-of-web-scrapying/README.md

 ##Store the extracted data in MongoDB - PART 3 - :

-1. Adopt the pipelines.py
+1. Adapt the pipelines.py to create a class ThirdAssignmentPipeline
-2. Change the setting.py
+2. Change the setting.py and add mongo uri and mongo_db